 - 1. As an online student I hereby agree that I will log into the PTC LMS system Monday through Friday (or as designated by the student calendar).
 By doing this, I will receive 5 hours of attendance credit per day.
-If I log in less than 5 days per week, my time will be reduced by 5 hours for every day I do not log in. - 2.
+If I log in less than 5 days per week, my time will be reduced by 5 hours for every day I do not log in. - As a hybrid student I am aware that my program is a combination of online and face-to-face instruction; I agree to be on campus for instruction for a minimum of 51 percent of my attendance, and more if requested by my instructor. - 3.
 I understand that I must maintain minimum attendance each week, as stated in the campus catalog and my financial aid provider.
 After six (6) consecutive absences I may be removed from the program.
-I am also aware that an employer will expect 100% attendance each week on the job; therefore, I will work to form the habit of 100% attendance. - 3.
-Please Note: On the last day of each month that school is in session and on the last day of the term, I will log on before noon or will be marked absent because attendance must be submitted before the end of the school day for that month or term. - 4.
+I am also aware that an employer will expect 100% attendance each week on the job; therefore, I will work to form the habit of 100% attendance. - 4.
+Please Note: On the last day of each month that school is in session and on the last day of the term, I will log on before noon or will be marked absent because attendance must be submitted before the end of the school day for that month or term. - 5.
 I will maintain academic progress per term as required by PTC to be in good standing.
 I understand that I must maintain minimum academic progress each week as stated in the student handbook and my financial aid provider.
-I am also aware that an employer will expect 100% performance on the job; therefore, I will work to form the habit of 100% academic progress. - 5.
-I will submit assignments WEEKLY.
+I am also aware that an employer will expect 100% performance on the job; therefore, I will work to form the habit of 100% academic progress. - I will submit assignments WEEKLY.
 Weekly assignments will be submitted each week either to my instructor or via Blackboard.
-I will submit assignments that are equivalent to the 25-hour week that any PTC student is obligated to work within. - 6.
+I will submit assignments that are equivalent to the 25-hour week that any PTC student is obligated to work within. - 7.
 I will read my email/course mail daily and respond as required in a timely manner.
 Instructors communicate on a regular basis using email/course mail.
-I am responsible for knowing the information relayed to me in these messages. - 7.
+I am responsible for knowing the information relayed to me in these messages. - 8.
 As an online/hybrid student I will obtain access to or purchase the software required for the program in which I am enrolled.

-Failure to meet any of the above requirements for distance learning will result in my termination as an online student.
+Failure to meet any of the above requirements for distance learning will result in my termination as an online/hybrid student.
 To continue in the program, I will be required to attend class on the PTC campus Monday through Friday from 7:00 a.m. to 12:15 p.m. (normal class hours).